H.F.M. 2 (The Hunger for More 2): Singles

 "Beamer, Benz, or Bentley" was released on February 9, 2010, featuring Juelz Santana, and has been confirmed as the first single.
 The remix was released on May 13, 2010, featuring Ludacris, The-Dream, Jadakiss, Yo Gotti.

 "Any Girl" is the second single from the album and it features R&B singer Lloyd.
 It was released on June 8, 2010.
 The music video was released on August 15 through MTV.
 "Start It Up" was confirmed as the third single from the album.
 It was released to iTunes on November 2, 2010.
 It features Swizz Beatz, Kanye West, Ryan Leslie & Fabolous.

 "I Don't Deserve You" was confirmed as the fourth single from the album by 50 Cent in an interview with MTV News.
 The single features R&B singer Jeremih.
 It was released as a digital download on November 22, 2010, and released to radios on January 6, 2011.
 "So Forgetful" is the fifth single from the album which features R&B singer and producer Ryan Leslie.
 The music video was released on May 8, 2011, through MTV.

 Reception

 Commercial performance

 The album debuted at number 26 on the US Billboard 200 chart with first-week sales of about 49,000 units in the United States.
-The album also peaked at number 4 on the Canadian Albums Chart.
-However worldwide the album would sell more than 500,000 copies going gold under G-Unit/EMI records.
-Which would be his departure under G-Unit records.
+The album also peaked at number 60 on the Canadian Albums Chart.